df8oe/UHSDR/mchf-eclipse/bootloader/readme.txt

 If process ends in error (==backlight blinking) you can turn off mchf by pressing power button.

+If backlight is flashing and everything seems to be ok, your USB key is incompatible.
+This is very rare with older keys (manufactured before 2012).
+Newer keys and keys with larger amount of memory (> 8GB) do have more problems.
+If you have problems try another key.
+Keys which are manufactured by "SanDisk" are widely distributed and easy to purchase.

 2-be-continued

 DF8OE, Andreas						10/02/2015